M16Nebula/Agile-Software-Engineering-Course-Replication-package-/README.md

 ***💡NOTES:***

 [^1]: Note that a more detailed description of the research methodology and approach is included in the research paper.
-[^2]: The published article is part of the "TO BE DONE".
+[^2]: The published article is part of the Automated Software Engineering journal.